 How to Make a Quaker Parrot Happy

 Of course, quaker parrots aren’t bundles of joy all on their own.
 They require the right environment, stimulation, and social activity to feel happy.
 If you provide all the right elements, your quaker will feel joyful – and be happy to share that feeling with you.

 If any of these factors are lacking, however, you may find your quaker gets bored, annoyed, or anti-social.
 Luckily, it isn’t difficult to make a quaker happy.

 This species has simple needs and mostly requires consistency.
 Because their intelligence is similar to that of a toddler, you need only remember that you have more than a pet – you have an intelligent companion.
 Be sure to:

 Offer the Right Diet

 Quakers need a nutritious and varied diet to remain healthy and happy.
-While this should mainly consist of a formulated diet made of pellets, you can also mix in fresh produce.
+While this should mainly consist of a formulated diet of 50-70% pellets, you can also mix in fresh produce.
 Parrots need flavor, color, and variety, and will be very happy when they receive it.
 The best options include:

 - Seeds, such as sunflower and pumpkin seeds

 - Fruit, such as mango, bananas, oranges, and peaches.